COSA Evening – Science & Art Connection

 • Location:

-For its second public event, the COSA Group will be presenting as part of Brain Weeka double lecture on the theme of "The brain in music".
+For its second public event, the COSA group will present, as part of Brain Awareness Week, a double conference on the theme "The brain in music."

-Organized in partnership with the Maison des Étudiants, this evening will feature two speakers: Philippe Coubes - musician, neurosurgeon at Montpellier University Hospital and professor of neurosurgery at the Faculty of Medicine; and Luc Marty - composer and teacher at the Montpellier Metropole Conservatory of Music and at Paul Valéry University in musicology.
+Organized in partnership with the Maison des Étudiants, this evening will feature two speakers, Philippe Coubes – musician, neurosurgeon at Montpellier University Hospital, and professor of neurosurgery at the Faculty of Medicine; and Luc Marty, composer and teacher at the Montpellier Metropolitan Conservatory of Music and at Paul Valéry University in musicology.

 Moderator: Jean-Olivier Durand, researcher in molecular engineering and nano-objects.

-The musical function defended by Philippe Coubes will concern how music is felt and its stimulating effect on the brain.
-With neuroscience providing a better understanding of the emotions generated by music and its impact on the human being, this first lecture will address music therapy and its many therapeutic applications.
+Themusical function defended by Philippe Coubes will concern the experience of music and its stimulating effect on the brain.
+Neuroscience provides a better understanding of the emotions evoked by music and its impact on human beings.
+This first lecture will address music therapy and its many therapeutic applications.

-The lectures will be followed by a debate and accompanied by an exhibition of scientific and artistic images from the COSA group's research laboratories (ICGM, IES).
+The lectures will be followed by a debate and accompanied by an exhibition created from scientific and artistic images from the COSA group's research laboratories (ICGM, IES).

-The aim of these photos, taken from research work in chemistry and electronics, is to reveal modern science in a playful, aesthetic way that stimulates the viewer's imagination and reflection, and ultimately provides an objective explanation of his or her observation.
+These photos, taken from research work in chemistry and electronics, aim to reveal modern science through a playful and aesthetic approach that stimulates the viewer's imagination and reflection, ultimately providing them with an objective explanation of what they are observing.

 See the program.